 Rather than just scheduling time on November 3rd, consider scheduling time to request your ballot, mail in your ballot, or hand-deliver your ballot.
 Some recommend voters hand-deliver their ballot to their pickup point if possible since in the last election states discarded thousands of ballots in the primaries due to signature errors, delivery delays, and sealing issues.

 Once you know when and where to request, mail in, or hand-deliver your ballot, schedule those times in your calendar like any other event.
 Be sure to factor in travel time, if necessary.
-To ensure you schedule your Voting Hold in the least-disruptive time slot, put it on Clockwise Autopilot.
-Once you tell us whether it can move within the day or the week, Autopilot will schedule your Voting Hold to open up the most Focus Time for you and your team.
+To ensure you schedule your Voting Hold in the least-disruptive time slot, schedule it with Clockwise.
+Once you tell us whether it can move within the day or the week, Clockwise will schedule your Voting Hold to open up the most Focus Time for you and your team.